mobisola-babatunde/MediTrack/README.md

 - [Contact Information](#contact-information)

 ### Project Overview:

+The MediTrack project is a digital medication adherence solution designed to bridge the gap between chronic patients and healthcare providers by simplifying medication management and improving adherence.
+The app allows patients to input medication schedules, receive reminders, and track adherence over time.
+Healthcare providers gain access to adherence reports, enabling them to monitor patients' progress and intervene as needed.
+The project prioritizes ease of use, especially for less tech-savvy users, while ensuring compliance with data protection standards such as HIPAA.
+MediTrack aims to enhance patient engagement, increase adherence rates, and streamline the patient-provider relationship through a seamless, connected experience.
-## Objectives:
+## Goals:
 - Increase medication adherence rates
 - Enhance patient engagement

 ## **Key Features**
-1. **Medication reminders:** Ensures patients receive timely reminders to take their medications.
+1. **Personalized medication reminders:** Ensures patients receive timely reminders to take their medications.
-1. **Medication regimen setup:** Allows patients to easily input and manage their medication schedules.
+1. **Simple medication regimen setup:** Allows patients to easily input and manage their medication schedules.
-1. **Patient adherence monitoring:** Enables healthcare providers to track their patients' adherence remotely.
+1. **Patient adherence monitoring for healthcare providers:** Enables healthcare providers to track their patients' adherence remotely.

 ### Wireframes & UI/UX Designs
 Here are the wireframes and UI/UX designs for the app: